A

 Collaborative Path

-One of two spending paths in a VTXO that requires both the owner’s signature and a cosignature from the Arkade Signer.
-This is the default path used for normal Arkade operations, enabling instant offchain transactions.
+One of two spending paths of a VTXO that requires both the owner’s signature and a cosignature from the Arkade Signer.
+This is the default path used for Arkade operations, enabling instant offchain transactions.

 Collateral Burn Mechanism

-An economic security measure where Arkade Operators lock Bitcoin collateral onchain.
-If the Signer double-signs conflicting transactions, cryptographic proof can trigger automatic burning of the collateral.
+An economic security measure where the Arkade Operator locks Bitcoin collateral onchain.
+If the Signer double-signs conflicting transactions, such misbehaviour can be cryptographically proven and results in burning of the collateral.

 Commitment Transaction